SarahYoung/boris-bike/README.md

 ##Boris Bikes

-A [Makers Academy](https://github.com/makersacademy) Week 3 assignment, set by [@shadchnev](https://github.com/shadchnev), to replicate the functionality of London's Boris Bikes initiative.
+A [Makers Academy](https://github.com/makersacademy) Week Three assignment, set by [@shadchnev](https://github.com/shadchnev), to replicate the functionality of London's Boris Bikes initiative.
 The project's goal was introduce students to Object-Oriented Programming and Design.

-###Specification
+###Specification:

 Build a system in which **bikes** can be docked at a **docking station**.
 If bikes are broken they can be collected by a **van** and taken to a **garage** where they can be fixed.
 Once fixed, the van will return the bikes to the docking station.